dilandau2001/Dilan.ServiceDiscovery/README.md

 ## Background

 The need for this library came from a project I was working on where we had several web apps that were develop using Core 2.0.
-Those appps were dependant on Microsoft core web app packages.
+Those apps were dependant on Microsoft core web app packages.
 In this project we also had some services running as windows service, using framework 4.8 and we were lucky or unlucky to share several common libraries as those services were also making use of Microsoft web packages for health checks.
 Due to cybersecurity reasons we were forced to upgrade our web apps to updated versions of Core.Web libraries, which seemed to be impossible without destroying many things, because new libraries were not compatible with 4.8 framework.